What Fish is Yellowtail Sashimi?

 Preparing Yellowtail Sashimi at Home

-Making yellowtail sashimi at home might seem daunting, but it’s more achievable than you think.
+Making yellowtail sashimi at home might seem daunting, but it’s more achievable than you think if you follow these tips, and you will have the ability to fully enjoy what is yellowtail sashimi.
 With the right ingredients, tools, and techniques, you can create restaurant-quality sashimi in your own kitchen.
+You should try making yellowtail sashimi at home.

 When shopping, look for fish with a firm texture and a clean, ocean-like smell.
 The flesh should appear glossy and vibrant, with no discoloration.